dadrus/CheatSheetSeries/cheatsheets/Microservices_Security_Cheat_Sheet.md

 ### Simple Service-Level Identity Forwarding

 This pattern builds on the previous one but introduces a lightweight form of internal identity abstraction.
 While the edge component still forwards the externally received authentication data (e.g., an access token, ID token, session cookie, or certificate) to internal services, each microservice no longer forwards this data unchanged.
-Instead, a microservice extracts the relevant identity information (e.g., user ID, roles, scopes) from the incoming request and creates a simplified representation of the identity - such as a plain JSON object, a self-signed JWT, or even a single value embedded in a query or path parameter—when making calls to downstream services.
+Instead, a microservice extracts the relevant identity information (e.g., user ID, roles, scopes) from the incoming request and creates a simplified representation of the identity, such as a plain JSON object, a self-signed JWT, or even a single value embedded in a query or path parameter, when making calls to downstream services.

 ![Simple Service-Level Identity Forwarding](../assets/Simple_Service_Level_Identity_Forwarding.svg)